giopaglia/giopaglia/README.md

 ### 💫 About Me

-📚 Been studying Machine Learning & Applied Data Science in 🇮🇹, 🇸🇪, 🇸🇬 & 🇦🇺;
+📚 Been studying Machine Learning & Data Science in 🇮🇹, 🇸🇪, 🇸🇬 & 🇦🇺;
 <br>
 🔭 Currently working on the <a target="_blank" href="https://pretalx.com/juliacon2023/talk/LYSQWS/">Sole.jl</a> AI framework;
 <br>